-Cleans nginx's fastcgi/proxy cache whenever a post is edited/published.
+Cleans nginx's fastcgi/proxy cache or redis-cache whenever a post is edited/published.
 Also does a few more things.

 Q. Will this work out of the box?